QuantEcon/python-lecture-sandpit.myst/lectures/hoist_failure.md

 <!-- #region -->
 ## Failure Tree Analysis

-We apply the convolution theorem to compute the probability of a **top event** in a failure tree analysis.
+We shall soon apply the convolution theorem to compute the probability of a **top event** in a failure tree analysis.

+Before applying the convolution theorem, we first describe the model that connects constituent events to the **top** end whose failure rate we seek to quantify.

+The model is an example of the widely used  **failure tree analysis** described by  El-Shanawany, Ardron,  and Walker {cite}`Ardron_2018`.

-We repeatedly use  what is called the **rare event approximation**
+To construct the statistical model, we repeatedly use  what is called the **rare event approximation**.

 We want to compute the probabilty of an event $A \cup B$.